This is not an official Lego site.

 Bob Carney using standard Lego bricks and other elements.
 Each castle is a scale model of a real European or Middle Eastern medieval castle.
 The first phase of each new project begins with in depth research, originally in libraries and now mostly on the internet, and then drawing the plans to "Lego scale", typically using 1/8" graph paper for plans, and elevations as well.
 Once I'm reasonably sure I've got enough of each kind of Lego brick needed to complete the project, I'm ready to build.
 The castles each take unique elements, so I'm often ordering some parts despite my planning.

 Great news!
 I've turned 81, and I'm still enthusiastically building castles!
-The current project is the impressive Castello di Felino , located near Parma, Italy.
+Number 192 is the functional Scottish castle called Falside or Fa'side (or some other variation).
+It's an interesting blend of tower and L-plan.
+The 191st project is the impressive Castello di Felino , located near Parma, Italy.
 It features the most massive splayed plinths of any castle I know of.
 My #190th project is a complex tower house in Aberdeen & Gordon, Scotland.
 It's called Harthill Castle, or sometimes Torries Castle, since its very near that village.
 My very recent project, castle #189, is a large model of Kamerlengo Castle in Trogir, Croatia, on the Adriatic Coast.
 My wife, Judy, and I visited Trogir exactly four months before the castle model construction began.
 We were not allowed inside the castle, as a Belgian Television show was in the process of being filmed that day.
 But it was an intriguing castle and there was plenty of information on the internet!
 The model will include features of the Venetian fortress as it looked before the moat was filled in, and it became a tourist attraction!

 I also recently completed construction of number 187: the famous Burg Eltz, on a small tributary of the Moselle River in western Germany.
 It is likely the third most photographed castle in the world, after Neuschwanstein and Eilean Donan.
 My #188 is the English tower house, Dacre Castle, in Cumbria near the Scottish border.
 It was completed on the first of May, 2024.
 My #186 is the classic Scottish Z-plan, Hatton Castle, on the edge of Newtyle in Angus, built in 1575.
 I've also completed work on model #185, my largest Irish castle: Cahir Castle in County Tipperary.
 It's a classic castle with three baileys, and was deemed impregnable until the advent of cannon.
 Model #184 was completed late Spring 2023 and is in honor of our trip to Croatia in April 2024: the pretty castle that is iconic for the city an hour north of Zagreb: the Stari Grad Varaždin You'll love this project.
 Castle #183 is the famous castle gorgeously placed on Eilean Donan [Island of Donan] at the convergence of Lochs Long, Duich and Alsh in western Scotland.
 Construction started March 19, and was completed April 21, 2023.
 The model was displayed at Brickworld Chicago 2023 over Fathers' Day weekend, and was the only model of an actual castle at the convention.